obedouet/vmware-vcli/README.md

 # vmware-vcli

-Modified scripts vmware SDK to support VCenter.
+Modified scripts from VMware SDK to support VCenter.

 You need to add datacenter name on each command.
+If not known, use vifs with '-C' option.

 Use --help for more information.

 Concerning <path> format, can be:
 * '[datastore] directory/file' like '[iSCSI DS] my_vm/my_vm.vmx'
 * '/vmfs/volumes/iSCSI DS/my_vm/my_vm.vmx'

+Known issue:
+* don't work for some operation on ESXi free edition

 ## vifs